Vaxtly/app/ARCHITECTURE.md

 External keys live on a new column (`external_key TEXT`) on each table with partial unique indexes (`WHERE external_key IS NOT NULL`).
 Multiple NULLs allowed; uniqueness enforced only on the populated set.

+### Live UI Refresh
+The renderer caches collections/folders/requests/envs in module-level `$state` loaded once via `loadAll()`, so out-of-band writes over the socket would otherwise be invisible until an app restart.
+After a successful upsert commits, each write method calls `notifyAgentDataChanged({ workspaceId, kind })` (`services/agent-socket/notifier.ts`), which broadcasts the `agent:data-changed` push to every renderer window via `BrowserWindow.getAllWindows()` — the same broadcast pattern as `session-log` / `websocket-client`. `App.svelte` subscribes via `api.on.agentDataChanged`, filters to the active workspace, and coalesces bursts (an MCP run fires many upserts) into a single debounced reload: `kind: 'env'` → `environmentsStore.loadAll()`, all other kinds → `collectionsStore.loadAll()`.
+The push fires only on the agent-socket path; UI-originated IPC mutations already self-update their stores, so there is no double reload.

 ### Actions Layer (`src/main/actions/`)
 Centralizes "mutate → mark dirty" pairings so the agent-socket methods and the existing IPC handlers stay aligned. `actions/requests.ts` wraps `requestsRepo.{create,update,delete,move,reorder}` with `collectionsRepo.markDirty()`; other domains pass through.
 Both surfaces call the same actions function — adding new sync/audit side effects only needs to be done once.